eosnetworkfoundation/grant-framework/applications/oldtimers_offer.md

 - **B.Integration and customization token (ERC-20) in the marketplace smart contract:** Previus step is done almost 95%, and price is calculated with the native token (EOS on EVM) for renting/buying and service fee.
 Our next step will be a feature for a token.
 The token (ERC-20 standard) feature will give option for creator of smart contract that can put custom token (ERC-20) for payments.

-- **C. Create react Dapp for the marketplace:** Ordinary users in the classic vehicle market are not so involved in the blockchain industry.
-Because of that, we have to make their experience in using our Dapp as much as possible easier.
+- **C. Create react dApp for the marketplace:** Ordinary users in the classic vehicle market are not so involved in the blockchain industry.
+Because of that, we have to make their experience in using our dApp as much as possible easier.
 Multiple components for forms and responsive design will make that happen.
 To provide a better user experience, we brought in our team Dan B. (a very experienced react developer).
 Our React application will take data from EOS EVM (from the smart contract) to show users important/necessary data.

-- **D. Integration and connection of the smart contract with created React Dapp:** To integrate the smart contract into the React application our developers should include in their work libraries such as Ethers.js, Web3.js, and Wagmi.
+- **D. Integration and connection of the smart contract with created React dApp:** To integrate the smart contract into the React application our developers should include in their work libraries such as Ethers.js, Web3.js, and Wagmi.
 Because of the situation that the application received plenty of data form the blockchain network (EOS EVM) we have to ensure good RPC communication between our React application and the smart contract created on EOS EVM.
-Once the Dapp reaches an acceptable level of confidence on the testnet and locally, will be deployed publicly with a smart contract on mainnet.
+Once the dApp reaches an acceptable level of confidence on the testnet and locally, will be deployed publicly with a smart contract on mainnet.

 ### Ecosystem Fit